rookie-ninja/rk-query/README.md

 EOE
 ```

-### With JSON format
+### With JSON encoding
-It is parsing friendly printed query log format
+It is parsing friendly printed query log encoding type.

 Example:
 ```go